VanessaAla/static-html-website/README.md

 ### static-html-website

-Creation of a personal website
+Creation of a personal website using HTML and CSS